Text Functions

 Description

-The LENGTH function returns the length of a string in symbols.
+The LENGTH function returns the string length in symbols.

 Example